 Sadly, pancake day now creates food waste, rather than prevents it, as more people visit the shops to buy ingredients specifically to make pancakes that they don't already have at home.

-Waste is expensive.
+Waste is expensive - for our pockets and the planet.
 Once anything goes in the rubbish bin, there is a cost attached to collecting and disposing of that rubbish.
-Composting on the other hand, doesn’t cost a penny for either the taxpayer or the local authority.
-So it’s a win-win – and you get great compost for free for your garden or plant pots.
+So here's what you can do.

 Buy a compost bin from us

 What's this got to do with pancake day?
 Your egg shells can go in it.
 So can your orange and lemon quarters once you've squeezed out the juice.